What business doesn’t want to get rid of tire kickers?

 3 Ways to Get Rid of Tire Kickers

-- Market and position yourself as an industry expert offering significant value, industry expertise, and professional career services (not a bargain coach or writer).
+- To get rid of tire kickers, market and position yourself as an industry expert offering significant value, industry expertise, and professional career services (not a bargain coach or writer).
 And, don’t be afraid to charge what you’re worth.

 - If someone tells you they can get the same professional career services for a lot less money from another company, recommend they go back to that company and tell them that if they don’t see results to contact you again.
 TIP: A person telling you that your services are too expensive is a clear indication of a “tire kicker.”
 You don’t have time to wheel and deal, you have serious clients to serve and attend to!